surniaulula/wpsso/readme.txt

 		* WP Rocket Cache
 		* WP Super Cache
 * **Improvements**
-	* Adjusted the default meta tags and Schema markup cache expiration from 1 month to 1 week, and 1 hour if a caching plugin is detected.
+	* Changed the meta tags and Schema markup default cache expiration from 1 month to 1 week, and 1 hour if a caching plugin is detected.
 * **Bugfixes**
 	* None.
 * **Developer Notes**